Family Vacations Santorini Greece- Things to Do When You Travel with Kids

 The sound of the waves and the views of impossibly blue water and blue sky will soothe your soul.
 There are lots of beaches here – try more than one.
 Be sure to visit the colored ones.
 Here the unusual beaches are red and white!

-Family Friendly Santorini – What to see and do with the KIDS – Wine
+Family Vacations Santorini Greece -Things to Do When You Travel with KIDS – Wine

 If you plan on bringing wine home from your trip (you SHOULD bring home wine because it makes a great souvenir) you’ll want to protect that wine on the long trip home!
 These special wine bottle containers for travel will protect that special wine you can only buy in Greece so once you are home you can sip and remember your fabulous trip.